gbv/coli-conc-docker/README.md

 - To update the containers, run `docker compose pull; docker compose up -d`.
 Note that it might make sense for you to pin the containers to their major version in `docker-compose.yml` to prevent issues when updating (e.g. by using `ghcr.io/gbv/cocoda:1`).
 If we are releasing a new major version, we will add instructions on how to upgrade your installation.

 ## Questions
-Docker support for our services is very young and you might run into issues when setting this up.
 Please create an issue in this repository for any general questions or issues related to the Docker setup.
 If you think you have found a specific issue related to one of the tools, please open an issue in the respective repository.